Le Truc Docs 2.5.0

 The custom element name becomes the hook for both JavaScript (defineComponent('basic-hello', ...)) and CSS (basic-hello { ... }).
 Keep it descriptive and specific to the component's role.

-Creating Your First Component#
+Create Your First Component#

 The <basic-hello> HTML above is already on the page.
-Now add the component definition that makes it reactive — typing into the input updates the greeting.
+Now add the component definition that makes it reactive.
+Typing into the input updates the greeting.

 Add the following inside a <script type="module"> tag, or in an external module file: